george-norton/headphones-toolbox/README.md

 - Import/Export configs for sharing.
 - Read the configuration back from the device.
 - Configure the PCM3060 filters.
+- Reports device information to the user (version numbers etc..)
+- Validates the firmware version is supported.

 Known issues:
 - There is a burst of audio noise when when writing a config to flash, this seems to be due to the time it takes to write to flash.
 I turn the DAC off then back on to mask it, the slight pop sounds much better.